The story

 By contrast, Idris and Agda provide editor integration to quickly inspect the context of holes, to search and fill in terms that satisfy the hole, and to refine the whole when given a partial expression.

-Haskell has valid hole fits which are term suggestions for holes.
-They are also verbose (but can be made less so with -funclutter-valid-hole-fits
+also verbose (but can be made less so with -funclutter-valid-hole-fits flag)

 That said, with some discipline about making the lemmas small and properties simple, we can go a long distance as long as we are not trying to mechanise an entire field of mathematics.